Slim's logo

 These products often get overlooked because they are now also being marketed by 3rd parties: e.g. (Click here)

-[ Note: I've never owned / used either of the last 2 products. ]
+[ Note: I've never owned / used /tested either of these last 2 devices. ]

 Our GOAL here, for using any of these devices, is simply to display a movie or other video content onto